Musical Genres – Discover the most listened to ones

 Popular genres:

-From classical to rock, from jazz to hip-hop, musical genres are an integral part of our lives.
+From classical to rock, jazz to hip-hop, musical genres are an integral part of our lives.

 Here, we take a look at some of the most popular genres from around the world.